tritonas00/system-tar-and-restore/README.md

 Then generates fstab using uuids, rebuilds initramfs image for every available kernel, re-generates locales, installs and auto-configures Grub or Syslinux in MBR of given device and finally unmounts and cleans everything.

-For booting a btrfs subvolumed root successfully with Syslinux, it is recommended to have a seperate /boot partition.

-Recommended subvolume name is: __active.

-When using LVM, it also recommended to have a seperate /boot partition.

-The system that runs the script and the target system (the one you want to restore), must have the same architecture (for chroot to work).

 The script will ask for:

 - Interface to use